ktonini/reviewGrid/README.md

    ```
    git clone https://github.com/ktonini/reviewGrid.git
    ```
-2. Ensure you have PHP installed on your server.
+2. Ensure you have PHP installed on your server (PHP 7.0 or higher recommended).
-3. Place your images in the `_data/images/` directory.
+3. Place the `index.php` file in the directory containing the images you want to display.
-4. Configure your web server to serve the project directory.
+4. Ensure the web server has write permissions for the directory where `index.php` is located.
+5. Access the `index.php` file through your web browser.

+Note: The script will automatically create a `_data` folder to store thumbnails and user interaction data.
+This folder and its contents can be safely deleted to reset the gallery state.

 ## Usage